Cospectral graphs obtained by edge deletion: Some examples

 \section{Some examples}

 There are exactly 15 non-isomorphic strongly regular graphs with parameters SRG(25,12, 5, 6).
 Their adjacency matrices can be found at Spence's website: \url{http://www.maths.gla.ac.uk/~es/srgraphs.php}.
 In Table~\ref{tab:dataek3p3k4}, we denote these graphs as $X_i$ for $i=0, 1, \ldots, 14$, in accordance with the order of the adjacency matrices given on the website.
-Exactly one of these graphs, $X_{14}$, is edge-transitive, that is, deleting any edge from the graph, all the resulting graphs are isomorphic.
-This is the Latin square graph corresponding to the addition table of $\mathbb{Z}_5$.
+Exactly one of these graphs, $X_{14}$, is edge-transitive, that is, the graphs obtained by deleting an edge from $X_{14}$ are all isomorphic.
+(We remark that $X_{14}$ is the Latin square graph corresponding to the addition table of $\mathbb{Z}_5$.)

 All the 15 graphs have clique number 5: with $X_0,\ldots, X_{12}$ containing exactly 3 cliques of size 5, and $X_{13}$ and $X_{14}$ containing exactly 15 cliques of size 5.
-In Table~\ref{tab:dataek3p3k4}, for each of the above 15 strongly regular graphs $X$, we show the number of pairwise non-isomorphic graphs that results when we delete the edges of a small graph from cliques of $X$ (so the graphs are cospectral with respect to $A$, $L$, $S$, and $N$).
-These small graphs include $K_2$, $K_3$, $K_4$, $P_3$, and two graphs on 5 vertices.
-For example, removing an edge from $X_0$ gives a family of 81 graphs, they are pairwise non-isomorphic but cospectral with respect to $A$, $L$, $S$ and $N$.
-Similarly, removing edges of a triangle from $X_0$ gives such a family of graphs of size 132.
+Denote the complete graph on $n$ vertices as $K_n$ and the path graph on $n$ vertices as $P_n$.
+Let $Y$ be $K_2$, $K_3$, $K_4$, $P_3$, or the two graphs on 5 vertices shown in Table~\ref{tab:dataek3p3k4}.
+In the table, for each of the 15 strongly regular graphs $X_i$, we provide the number of pairwise non-isomorphic graphs we obtain by removing the edges of $Y$ from a clique of $X_i$ in different ways, as the entry in the row indexed by $X_i$ and the column indexed by $Y$.
+(The resulting subgraphs are cospectral with respect to $A$, $L$, $S$, and $N$.)
+For example, removing an edge from $X_0$ gives a family of 81 pairwise non-isomorphic graphs.
+Similarly, different ways of removing edges of a triangle from $X_0$ gives a family of 132 non-isomorphic cospectral graphs.

+Assume $i\neq j\in \{0,1\ldots, 14\}$.
+Let $Y_i$ be a small graph contained in a clique of $X_i$ and $Y_j$ a small graph contained in a clique of $X_j$.
+If $Y_i\cong Y_j$, then by Theorem~\ref{thm:cosALQsubg}, $X_i\backslash E(Y_i)$ and $X_j\backslash E(Y_j)$ are cospectral with respect to all the four matrices and are non-isomorphic.
+We provide in the last row of Table~\ref{tab:dataek3p3k4}, the total number of non-isomorphic (cospectral) graphs obtained from these 15 graphs by deleting edges of the small graph $Y$ from a clique of some $X_i$.
+Each of these numbers is obtained by summing up the 15 numbers for the 15 graphs in the column.